CedarvilleCS/CedarLogic/README.md

 # Compiling and creating an installer.

+1. First, you need to install NSIS.

-1. Go to the root of the git repo.
+2. Next, go to the root of the git repo.

-2. Run `mkdir build && cd build && cmake ..
+3. Run `mkdir build && cd build && cmake ..
 "Visual Studio 15 2017"`.

-3. There is now a visual studio solution in the `build` directory.
+4. There is now a visual studio solution in the `build` directory.
 Open the solution file.

-4. Right-click on the project titled `CedarLogic` and select `Set as Startup Project`.
+5. Right-click on the project titled `CedarLogic` and select `Set as Startup Project`.

-5. Select `Release` from the configuration menu.
+6. Select `Release` from the configuration menu.

-6. Right click on the `Package` target to create a new installer in the `build` directory.
+7. Right click on the `Package` target to create a new installer in the `build` directory.

-7. There is now a CedarLogic installer executable in the `build` directory.
+8. There is now a CedarLogic installer executable in the `build` directory.

 # Version Summaries.